dtoxvanilla1991/stormguard/README.md

 - Add e2e tests using Cypress and Argos Screenshots;
 - Add more graceful and "smart" error handling, providing the user with more information about the error and the development team with more information about the error;
 - Protect API keys with proxy endpoints, implemented between the OpenWeatherMap API and the app;
+- Move assets to Cloudinary (that hosts with on AWS and optimizes them for all devices) for maximum performance;
 - Using dependency injection for better code scalability & testability;
 - Logging & monitoring using FullStory;
 - Crash/Error reports using Sentry;